Israel's Livni sees peace talks aiding Arab world alliance shift

 The sides have provided little detail about the talks, hoping a lower profile may help them reach Washington's ambitious goal of reaching a deal for Palestinian statehood in nine months, despite wide gaps over key issues.

-Livni, speaking after a meeting about the negotiations with visiting U.N.
-Secretary-General Ban Ki-moon on Friday, declined to say whether any progress had been made.
+Livni, speaking after meeting about the negotiations with visiting U.N.
+Secretary-General Ban ki-Moon on Friday, declined to say whether any progress had been made.

 She said the talks have provided an opening "not only to relaunch negotiations but also to change the allies and alliances in the region."